PTSD and Alcohol Use Disorder Co-Occurrence

 Topiramate for PTSD-AUD: The Norman 2025 Trial

-The most rigorous pharmacological trial in the current evidence base is Norman et al.'s double-blind, placebo-controlled RCT of Prolonged Exposure plus topiramate (up to 250 mg/day) versus PE plus placebo in 100 U.S. veterans with PTSD and AUD [19].
+The most methodologically rigorous pharmacotherapy-plus-psychotherapy trial in the current evidence base is the Norman et al. randomized controlled trial of prolonged exposure plus topiramate (up to 250 mg) versus PE plus placebo in 100 U.S. veterans with PTSD and AUD [13].

 Other Pharmacotherapy Options